svlada/svlada.github.io/posts/proxy-ajax-requests-curl-and-symfony-2.md

 layout: layouts/post.njk
 permalink: "proxy-ajax-requests-curl-and-symfony-2/index.html"
 ---
-This article provide information on how to initiate cross-domain requests through the proxy using Curl and Symfony 2.
+This article provides information on how to initiate cross-domain requests through the proxy using Curl and Symfony 2.

 Jump to the [#source-code](#source-code).